equinor/radix-platform/archived/scripts/radix-zone/README.md

 # Radix zones

 A radix-zone is a grouping of clusters where each group is identified by domain name, and where the "active" cluster in each group has control of the group/zone dns.
-This allow us to run radix fully (logical app urls etc) in each radix-zone.
+This allows us to run radix fully (logical app urls etc) in each radix-zone.

 Examples: